KP International recently presented a customized virtual seminar for a group of Dutch innovators as part of their “digital mission”…

 The Digital Transformation Advanced Seminar was designed for KP International program alumni who already have an understanding of Kaiser Permanente’s model.
 These sessions focused on the foundations that are in place to support our journey to digitally enabled health care.
 We heard about the physician and patient experience, the social health capabilities enabled by digital technologies, and finally, an overview of emerging digital trends.

-As always, the Q&A from each program highlighted the challenges and opportunities that international health care systems are facing.
-Here are some of the major discussion points:
+Below is a brief look at some of the major discussion points from these earlier programs.
+As always, the Q&A highlighted the challenges and opportunities that international health care systems are facing.

 Team-based care: Kaiser Permanente leverages its technology and processes to support every member of the care team practicing at the top of his or her license.
 An example of this is our approach to chronic conditions.
 A team of care providers surrounds the member with support that is aligned with the doctor’s prescribed treatment.
 The diagram above shows how we integrate multi-disciplinary support to help patients manage chronic conditions.